Ramhormoz

-Ramhormoz (رامهرمز) is the capital city of Ramhormoz County, Khuzestan Province, Iran.
-In ancient times it had been known as Samangan, having been established by the Sassanid king Hormizd I, although an Elamite tomb has been found as well.
-The historical territory of Ramshir is located in this area, only 3 km away from the city.
+Ramhormoz (رامهرمز) is a city in the Central District of Ramhormoz County, Khuzestan province, Iran, serving as capital of both the county and the district.
+In ancient times it had been known as Samangan, having been established by the Sasanian emperor Hormizd I, although an Elamite tomb has been found as well.
+The historical territory of Ramshir is in this area, only 3 km away from the city.